jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 If the app knew him well, it might even predict which of these forms of support would be most effective for him.

-If he had also received traditional mental healthcare, he might have given permission for the app share information with his therapist.
+If he had also received traditional mental healthcare, he might have given permission for the app to share information with his therapist.
 His therapist might then increase their support when my dad was more isolated but direct their support preferentially to other patients when my dad was more stable and supported by his healthy friends and family.

 ---

-In our research studies, we can already use the app to predict if someone will relapse back to drinking **tomorrow** with relatively high accuracy based on personal sensing of their recent past experiences and behaviors.
-This is exciting.
+In our research studies, we can already use the app to predict if someone will relapse back to drinking **tomorrow** with relatively high accuracy based on personal sensing of their recent past experiences and behaviors.  **This is exciting**.

 But these are **preliminary** research studies.
 And we started with participants from our local Madison community.
 And the samples were predominately white.
 Personal sensing algorithms trained on these participants would be unlikely to work well with black and brown patients or patients from rural communities.